Pulp Fiction: Cinema

 Pulp Fiction is full of homages to other movies.
 "Tarantino's characters", writes Gary Groth, "inhabit a world where the entire landscape is composed of Hollywood product.
 Tarantino is a cinematic kleptomaniac – he literally can't help himself."
 Two scenes in particular have prompted discussion of the film's highly intertextual style.
 Many have assumed that the dance sequence at Jack Rabbit Slim's was intended as a reference to Travolta's star-making performance as Tony Manero in the epochal Saturday Night Fever (1977); Tarantino, however, credits a scene in the Jean-Luc Godard film Bande à part (1964) with the inspiration.
-According to the filmmaker;

-Everybody thinks that I wrote this scene just to have John Travolta dancing.
-But the scene existed before John Travolta was cast.
-But once he was cast, it was like, "Great.
-We get to see John dance.
-All the better."...
-My favorite musical sequences have always been in Godard, because they just come out of nowhere.
-It's so infectious, so friendly.
-And the fact that it's not a musical, but he's stopping the movie to have a musical sequence, makes it all the more sweet.
+According to the filmmaker, he clarified that the dance scene was not written specifically to showcase John Travolta's dancing; the scene was written in the script before Travolta was cast.
+However, once Travolta joined the film, Tarantino embraced the opportunity to feature him dancing, citing Jean-Luc Godard's films as his favorite example of musical sequences, admiring how they appear unpredictably and bring a sense of warmth and spontaneity.
+Tarantino noted that the charm lies in the fact that these films are not musical, yet they pause the narrative to include a musical moment, which he found particularly endearing.

 Jerome Charyn argues that, beyond "all the better", Travolta's presence is essential to the power of the scene, and of the film: